NumberFour/openapi-scala/README.md

 ### OpenAPI Scala

 SBT sub-project `openapi-scala` contains the main logic and library for loading, representing, and translating YAML to Scala code.
+These contain components that are translated to Scala's `case classes` and Routes, which are explained in the next section.

+#### Routes
+We support different types of Route generation, depending on the backend you need it for.
-These contain components that are translated to Scala's `case classes` and Routes that each translate to a Scala `trait` declaring interfaces for that particular HTTP route.
+- The generic Routes are each translated to a Scala `trait` declaring interfaces for that particular HTTP route.
+- The http4s Routes translate into two files, one file with a trait for the implementation you'll need to provide and one file with an Object who's apply function accepts mentioned implementation trait.

 ### sbt-openapi